When I Was a Work of Art

 When I Was a Work of Art (Lorsque j'étais une oeuvre d'art) is a novel by Éric-Emmanuel Schmitt, a Belgian dramatist and writer.
 The novel tells the story of a young man who gives up his humanity to an artist, who transforms the young man into a work of art.
 The novel was published in 2002 (originally in French) and was Schmitt's fourth novel.
 The novel is based on Faust by Goethe.

 Plot

-Tazio Firelli, a young man, is about to commit suicide when Zeus-Peter Lama, an eccentric well-known artist, offers to make Tazio want to live.
-Lama then convinces Tazio to give up his humanity to become a living sculpture named Adam Bis, the first of its kind according to Lama.
-While being a work of art, Tazio becomes depressed, feeling that he has lost his humanity and his freedom.
-Tazio then meets a blind painter named Carlos Hannibal and his daughter Fiona.
+Tazio Firelli, a young man about to commit suicide, is approached by Zeus-Peter Lama, an eccentric well-known artist who offers to give him a reason to live.
+Lama then convinces Tazio to give up his humanity and become a living sculpture named Adam Bis, which Lama claims is the first of its kind.
+While living as a work of art, Tazio becomes depressed, believing that he has lost both his humanity and freedom.
+He eventually meets Carlos Hannibal, a blind painter, and his daughter Fiona.
 The relationship between the three gives Tazio the will to live again.
-Fiona then organises a lawsuit, for the purpose of getting back Tazio's liberty.
+Fiona then organises a lawsuit to help Tazio regain his freedom.
 The lawsuit culminates when Lama announces that Tazio is a fake of the original Adam Bis and is hence worthless.
 Once free, Tazio marries Fiona.